cgrochmal/guild/Readme.md

  - A generic 'messaging' websocket/action cable channel is used for now - this would be broken up by user in future enhancements
  - API uses `rspec` and `factory_bot` for unit testing.
 UI uses `jest`
  - Using SCSS for styles
+ - Using the Rails default sqlite database for simplicity - would use something like Postgres in the real world

 Future Enhancements:
  - more robust architecture: use Kafka or RabbitMQ to handle higher loads